Feline Immunodeficiency Virus (FIV)

 How Do Cats Get FIV?

 The most common route of infection of FIV is through bite wounds, therefore the aggressive behaviour exhibited by many free-roaming male cats places them at greater risk of infection.
 Non-aggressive contact within cat populations does not appear to cause FIV spread.
-It is also thought that sexual transmission is not a primary means of spread of the virus, however bite wounds inflicted during mating may transmit the virus.
-It is possible but uncommon for the virus to be transferred from an infected pregnant female to her kittens through either the placenta or through infected milk.
+Sexual transmission is not a primary means of spreading the virus, but bite wounds inflicted during mating may transmit it.
+It is also possible for the virus to be transferred from an infected pregnant female to her kittens through either the placenta or through infected milk.

 How Do I Know If My Cat Has FIV?